Jabidah massacre: International reactions

-Role in igniting the Moro insurgency
+Role in igniting the Moro conflict

-In spite of disputes about the facts of the massacre, historians agree that the Jabidah Massacre was one of the most important flashpoints that ignited the Moro insurgency during Marcos' regime.
+In spite of disputes about the facts of the massacre, historians agree that the Jabidah Massacre was one of the most important flashpoints that ignited the Moro conflict during Marcos' regime.

 Despite undergoing numerous trials and hearings, the officers related to the massacre were never convicted which served as a clear indication to the Muslim community that the Christian government had little regard for them.
 This created a furor within the Muslim community in the Philippines, especially among the educated youth.
 Muslim students saw the need through this incident to unite in protests and organized demonstrations and rallies in Manila with financial backing from Muslim politicians and university intellectuals.
 One such demonstration was situated near the Malacañang Palace, where the President and his family resided.
 The students held a week-long protest vigil over an empty coffin marked 'Jabidah' in front of the palace.

 The massacre significantly brought the Muslim intellectuals, who, prior to the incident had no discernible interest in politics, into the political scene to demand for safeguards against politicians who were using them.
 Apart from the intellectuals, Muslims in Philippines in general saw that all opportunities for integration and accommodation with the Christians were lost and further marginalized.